pulumi/docs/pulumi-hugo/themes/default/content/blog/deploy-ai-ml-vercel-app/index.md

 Now, imagine this: A Vue.js chatbot frontend, seamlessly integrating human interaction and the AI chatbot API.
 This blog post is part of the series on AI Infrastructure as Python.
 We'd delve into the creation of a captivating Vue.js chatbot frontend, and with Pulumi, we'll deploy it to Vercel.

+The complexity of building end-to-end AI/ML applications rests not only in the algorithms and models, but also in the several layers of infrastructure required to bring them to life.
+Consider this: You have a brilliantly designed Vue.js chatbot frontend, a chatbot API powered by llama models, a Vercel cloud hosting environment for the frontend, and a Runpod environment for the API.
+But here's the catch: you have to weave all of these pieces together seamlessly.

+Individual scripts or manual settings to set up and manage each component can soon create a tangled web of inefficiencies and potential problems.
+That's where Pulumi comes in as the pivotal figure in our AI/ML journey.
+From the frontend to the backend, Pulumi orchestrates the programmatic generation and coordination of every critical infrastructure element.
+It's the link that connects your lofty AI goals with the pragmatism of efficient development.

+With Pulumi, developer productivity increases, scalability is a breeze, and the complex infrastructure piece fits together with easily.
+Now that you can see why this is important, let's get started.

 Before we get into the details of using Pulumi to deploy a Vue.js frontend app to Vercel, let's start with some quick terminology/context:

 - Katwalk Frontend is a demo Vue.js application that integrates with the [Katwalk Server](https://github.com/pulumiverse/katwalk) to produce a function web interface for you to communicate with your chatbot.